abigailwilson/100-days-of-code/log.md

 Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Making up for lost time!
+Completed 2 more advanced algorithm challenges!
+One focused on OOP and the other on math functions.

+Link to work: n/a

+### Day 55: February 25, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

 Thoughts: Super tired from camp, but completed the "No Repeats Challenge" by cobbling together a bunch of code from Stack Overflow, including: Heap's Algorithm and matching repeating consequetive characters with RegEx's.

 Link to work: n/a